9 Sacramento St.

 He's also photographed environmental desecration, racism and racial justice, South Africa, poverty, American Indians, the US South, and resistance to oppressive regimes in the US and abroad.
 He is exploring digital technology, curious about its influence on photography—producing, consuming, and thinking about the photograph.
 He has joined the Boston-based Extinction Rebellion media team and photographs and videos numerous local events with Jewish Voice for Peace, addressing the injustices in Palestine-Israel.

 Now retired from teaching, since 1990 he taught at the Cambridge Center of Adult Education, ranging from basic photography to digital darkroom and photographic field workshops concentrating on light in photography.
 He's also taught photography at the Landscape Institute based at Harvard University, and the American Friends Service Committee's young adult programs in Gaza and the West Bank of Palestine, filmmaking at Boston College, and various other topics in workshops at Quaker gatherings.
-He is an active member and presenter at Whitelight, a Boston-area photography group meeting monthly for presentations and programs by its members, while also participating with Social Documentary Network.
+He is an active member and presenter at Whitelight, a Boston-area photography group meeting monthly for presentations and programs by its members, while also participating with the Social Documentary Network.

-He joins with others in various campaigns for peace, justice, reconciliation, & truth-telling.
-He plays, experiments, & contemplates—might get arrested and imprisoned periodically.
+He joins with others in various campaigns for peace, justice, reconciliation, and truth-telling.
+He plays, experiments, and contemplates—might get arrested and imprisoned periodically.
 Maybe he joins a pilgrimage, a vigil, a rally or a talk or an outing along a river; maybe he simply stays home and absorbs the afternoon light.

 He photographs: he is a socially engaged photographer.

 He makes photographs for you a viewer, for his family and friends that you and they might know him more intimately, for himself to remember where and when he existed, and for you not yet born.

-He invites you to examine what he's made & see what you think.
+He invites you to examine what he's made and see what you think.

 —Skip Schiel, May 2023